kevinalyst/rightmove-london-portfolio/README.md

 - Region: London (locationIdentifier REGION^87490) is built-in.
 - Filters: use --min-price/--max-price, --type (flat|detached|semi-detached|terraced|bungalow), and --query.
 - Output: discovery writes `out/discovered_seeds.csv` with a header `url`.

+Adaptive discovery (slicer)
+- Goal: bypass Rightmove's ~1,050 browsable results cap per query by splitting into non-overlapping slices and merging + de-duping at the end.
+- Keep filters identical across slices (except the dimension being split).
+CAP is 1,000 results per slice.
+- Steps:
+  1) Start at London region.
+If total results ≤ 1,000, paginate and collect.
+  2) If > 1,000, split by postcode districts (OUTCODE^ codes) from a practical cheat sheet (e.g., E14, SW1, W11…).
+Districts are narrower and reduce volume.
+  3) If a district still exceeds 1,000, split the price range into non-overlapping sub-bands (e.g., [300k, 375k) and [375k, 450k)).
+Repeat until ≤ 1,000.
+- Counting: we read the total results from the page DOM/scripts to decide when to split.
+- Merge + de-dupe: after collecting all slices, we merge and de-duplicate by Rightmove property ID (from the URL).
+Output is `out/discovered_adaptive_seeds.csv`.

 Testing
 - pytest